borntyping/python-infix/README.rst

     :target: https://travis-ci.org/borntyping/python-infix
     :alt: Travis build status

+**This project is an unmaintained experiment.
+Don't use it for production code.**

 A decorator that allows functions to be used as infix functions.

 Infix operators are created and applied as such, and do not stop the function from being called normally::